Young Woman Powdering Herself (Seurat): Hidden self-portrait

 Young Woman Powdering Herself has long been rumored to contain a possible hidden self-portrait.
 Since the painting was publicly shown, the wall behind Knobloch displayed a mirror reflecting a vase of flowers.
 However, in 1931, art critic Robert Rey was the first to suggest that the painting may have a self-portrait concealed beneath the mirror.
 According to Rey, Seurat originally painted himself in the mirror, but decided to cover it up after his close friend told him that the placement of his portrait in the mirror “could be perceived as comical.”
 It remains unknown who his friend was.

 To see if Rey was correct, X radiographs of the painting were conducted in 1958 and 1987.
 These scans uncovered a hidden coat of paint underneath the flower vase.
-While this discovery hinted at the existence of a self-portrait, curators of a 1991 Seurat exhibit at the Metropolitan Museum of Art in New York said to treat Rey’s anecdote with “great skepticism.”
+While this discovery hinted at the existence of a self-portrait, curators of a 1991 Seurat exhibit at the Metropolitan Museum of Art in New York expressed skepticism about Rey’s anecdote.

 Following advances in imaging technology, a multispectral scanner was used in 2014 to reveal a portrait of a man with a beard seated before a canvas.
 He holds a long stick in his hand, which is assumed to be a paintbrush.
 Since the portrait resembles Seurat's image, experts believe this scan verifies Rey’s anecdote.
-Ironically, this concealed portrait is the only known self-portrait made by Seurat.
+This concealed portrait is the only known self-portrait made by Seurat.